 - Fixed Capital Investment – refers to the investment made in order to purchase new equipment required for the project.
-This cost will also encompass the installation and shipping costs involved with purchasing the equipment.
+This cost also encompasses installation and shipping costs involved with purchasing equipment.
 This is often considered to be a long-term investment.

-- Working Capital Investment – refers to the investment made at the beginning of the project to cover the operating expenses of the project (for example, raw materials inventory).
-This is often considered to be a short-term investment.
+- Working Capital Investment – refers to the investment made at the beginning of the project to cover the initial operating expenses of the project (for example, raw materials inventory).
+This part of the initial outlay is often considered to be a short-term investment.

 - Salvage Value – refers to the cash proceeds collected from the sale of old equipment or assets.
 Such proceeds are only realized if a company actually decides to sell off older assets.
 For example, if the project was an overhaul of a production facility, this might involve selling off old equipment.
-However, if the project is centered around expanding into a brand new production facility, there may not be a need to sell off older equipment.
-Thus, the term only applies in cases where there the company is selling off older fixed assets.
-The salvage value is often times quite close to the prevailing market value for the particular asset.
+However, if the project is centered around expanding into a brand new production facility, there may not be any older equipment to be sold.
+Thus, the term only applies in cases where there the company is selling off older fixed assets in connection with beginning the new project.
+The salvage value is often quite close to the prevailing market value for the particular asset.

-- Book Value – refers to the net book value of the old equipment.
-The book value refers to how much a given piece of equipment is worth on the company’s accounting records (i.e., how much it’s been depreciated).
-It is different from the salvage value as it does not represent a cash inflow or outflow but rather is used to calculate any gains or losses on the sale of old assets.
+- Book Value – refers to the net book value of the old assets.
+The book value refers to how much a given asset is worth on the company’s accounting records (i.e., how much it’s been depreciated).
+It is different from the salvage value, as it does not represent a cash inflow or outflow.
+It is only used to calculate any gains or losses from the sale of old assets.

 - Tax Rate – refers to the effective tax rate in the jurisdiction where the company is reporting its earnings.

 - (Salvage Value – Book Value) x (Tax Rate) – refers to any gains or losses realized on the sale of older equipment.
-For instance, if an old piece of machinery is sold for more than its book value, the company will realize a capital gain and thus be charged taxes on this gain.
-Conversely, if the piece of machinery is sold for less than its book value, the company will experience a tax benefit.
+For instance, if an old piece of machinery is sold for more than its book value, the company will realize a capital gain and be charged taxes on this gain.
+Conversely, if the piece of machinery is sold for less than its book value, the company will experience a loss but also a tax benefit.

 Initial Outlay Example

 Jane’s Kitchen sells fresh baked cookies on a busy street.
 Jane currently uses a single oven, which cannot keep up with the store’s demand.
-Thus, Jane is considering buying a new, better oven that will produce enough cookies to meet the demand by itself.
-She also decides to sell off her old oven since it would no longer be needed.
+Jane is considering buying a new, better oven that will produce enough cookies to meet the demand.
+She also decides to sell off her old oven since it will no longer be needed.

 The existing oven is currently worth $1,000.
-Jane negotiates a deal with a smaller bakery to sell off the old oven for its market price of $1,500.
+Jane negotiates a deal with a smaller bakery to sell them her old oven for its market price of $1,500.
 The new oven will cost Jane $5,000.
 In anticipation of increased production, Jane decides to stock up on ingredients and buys $800 worth of flour.
 Her business’ tax rate is 35%.
 What is her initial outlay?